davidstosik/rebuilding_rails/README.md

 I just realized I still have the reflex to name files to match the constant they (re)open.
 Which means I have an `object.rb` file for my `#present?` and `#blank?` monkey patches.
 I realize it's not a requirement, and I would better name some files (at least monkey patch ones) to provide more intent.

 The basic implementation of `Object.const_missing` triggered an error in my tests, because I have a scenario that tries to `GET `/missing/action`, which ends up trying to load `MissingController` a truly missing constant.
 I need to add a rescue to call `super` if `require` fails.

+One more error: if the file happens to exist, but does not define the constant, `const_missing` recurses infinitely.
+Had to check `const_defined?`.

+(The problems I encounter usually get documented in tests.)